 In Alberta, you generally have up to two years from the date of a rental car accident to make a claim in court, or your right to do so is lost forever.
 But it’s important not to wait as there may be other important deadlines or other circumstances that may affect the deadline or your claim.
 If you have any questions about the limitation period for your claim, call or email us for a free consultation with one of our Calgary Rental Car Accident Lawyers today.

 Our Calgary Rental Car Accident lawyers are here to help.

-A rental car accident shouldn’t leave you feeling robbed.
-If you weren’t at fault, or only partially at fault, you are entitled to compensation for your injuries.
 These types of cases are more complex than an accident that takes place in your own vehicle.
 Have questions?
 It won’t cost you anything to talk to one of our Calgary Rental Car Accident lawyers.
 We believe that every person has a right to know what they are entitled to.
 And if you do choose to proceed with a claim, we don’t get paid until you get paid.
 Having an experienced lawyer by your side can make all the difference.
-At Litwiniuk & Company, you get an entire team dedicated to your case.
+At Litco law, you get an entire team dedicated to your case.
 We’re here to reduce your stress.
 That means we’ll take care of the legal work and paperwork so you can focus on what matters most – your health and getting your life back.
-Call or email us today to book a free consultation.
+Contact us today to book a free consultation.